HOSSVILLE/medtrakker-svcs/README.md

 # medtrakker-svcs
+This branch is a pure kotlin version of the program.
+This will have same features available as the java.
+Eventually.

 this will be a Service with REST api's that will allow you to keep track of personal medical stats.
 These stats can be blood gluscoes, heart beat.

 # Configuration